wbamberg/hiking/index.md

 ### Sigurd Peak ###

 Up the Squamish River valley, great views of the Tantalus range.
+However, much of the hike is in the trees, from what I can tell (you start fairly near sea level).
 Looks like a very steep hike, difficult.
 It would be good to camp at the cabin the night before so as to get an early start.

 [http://www.clubtread.com/routes/Route.aspx?Route=1121](http://www.clubtread.com/routes/Route.aspx?Route=1121)<br/>
 [http://www.livetrails.com/trails/Sigurd-Peak-623.html](http://www.livetrails.com/trails/Sigurd-Peak-623.html)